nicklockwood/SwiftFormat/README.md

 You'll find the latest version of the `SwiftFormat for Xcode` application inside the `EditorExtension` folder included in the SwiftFormat repository.
 Drag it into your `Applications` folder, then double-click to launch it, and follow the on-screen instructions.

 **NOTE:** The Extension requires Xcode 8 and macOS 10.12 Sierra.
-It *may* work on macOS 10.11 El Capitan if you open Terminal, execute the following command, then restart your Mac.
+It *may* work on macOS 10.11 El Capitan if you open Terminal, execute the following command, then restart your Mac (but it didn't work for me).

     > sudo /usr/libexec/xpccachectl